aHasnat1997/aHasnat1997/README.md

 I count myself as a hardworking person.
 To pursue a challenging career in a competitive world where honesty, hard work, and passion will support me to grow myself as well as utilize my knowledge and expertise for professional development in the relevant field.

-Skills: HTML / Vanilla CSS /  Vanilla JavaScript / React /  Bootstrap / Tailwind
+Skills: HTML / Vanilla CSS / JavaScript / TypeScript / React /  Bootstrap / Tailwind / Express / Mongoose

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=aHasnat1997&show_icons=true&theme=radical)